Preliminary Crash Report Says Ethiopian Airlines Crew Complied With Procedures

 "Time is needed for additional work by Boeing as the result of an ongoing review of the 737 MAX Flight Control System to ensure that Boeing has identified and appropriately addressed all pertinent issues," the FAA wrote.

-Daniel Elwell, acting head of the FAA, testified before a Senate committee last week, defending the agency's decision to ground the plane days after most other countries had already done so, as well as the FAA's process for reviewing changes to plane design.
+Daniel Elwell, acting head of the FAA, in testimony before a Senate committee last week, defended the agency's decision to ground the plane days after most other countries had already done so, as well as the FAA's process for reviewing changes to plane design.

 "The FAA is directly involved in the testing and certification of new and novel features and technologies," he said in his opening remarks.